QI2lab/opm-processing-v2/README.md

 1. full
 2. max-z
 3. fused-max-z
+4. fused-full

-To register and fused desekwed data,
+To register and fused desekwed data into an ome-ngff v0.5 datastore,
 ```bash
 fuse "/path/to/qi2lab_acquisition.zarr"
 ```

-The registered and fused data will be in `/path/to/qi2lab_acquisition_fused_deskewed.ome.zarr`
+The registered, optionally deconvolved, and fused data will be in `/path/to/qi2lab_acquisition_fused_deskewed.ome.zarr`